EloiStree/EloiStree/DownloadBundle.md

 Totally fine with me.

 ☠ _Piracy ?_
-The Patreon and Tipeee philosophy is about supporting your creator.
+The beerware philosophy is about supporting your creator.
 As soon as the pirate help me on any level: I am good.